Pseudeva palligera (Grote, 1881)

 Photograph copyright: Merrill A. Peterson

-Pseudeva palligera is a medium-sized moth (FW length 15 - 16 mm) with a golden yellow slightly hook-tipped forewing with pink and light purple shading that flies in forests south of southern British Columbia during the summer.
+Pseudeva palligera is a medium-sized moth (FW length 15 - 16 mm) that flies in forests south of southern British Columbia during the summer.
+It has a golden-yellow, slightly hook-tipped forewing with pink and light purple shading.
 The forewing is relatively broad with a slightly falcate apex, strongly convex outer margin, and a small flange at the anal angle.
 The ground color is golden brown, slightly darker brown in the anterior base and in the lateral subterminal area opposite the cell and near the posterior margin.
-The anterior distal wing is lighter purple-gray.
-Extensive light pink suffusion is present on the wing base, costa, and on the mid- and posterior distal wing.
+The anterior distal forewing area is lighter purple-gray.
+Extensive light pink suffusion is present on the wing base, costa, and on the mid- and posterior distal area.
 The antemedial and postmedial lines are dark yellow-brown with pale purplish gray outside the median area.
 The antemedial line is nearly straight across most of the wing, touching the orbicular spot, and bent toward the base near the trailing margin.
 The postmedial line is strongly oblique toward the outer margin from the costa to the level of the anterior cell, bent acutely toward the base, and then very slightly concave toward the base to the trailing margin.
 The subterminal line is a very subtle transition between darker brown in the subterminal area and a lighter terminal area.
 A thin brown terminal line is present at the base of the gold-brown fringe.
 The orbicular spot is golden brown, oval, filled with the ground color.
 The reniform spot is similar, narrow and upright, filled with the ground color or slightly darker brown.
 A small suborbibular spot is present in a few specimens.
 The hindwing is pale yellow-gray off-white with a slight sheen, minimally suffused with gray near the outer margin in some specimens.
 The hindwing fringe is white.
 The head and thorax are golden brown with a pink tint.
 The male antenna is slightly bead-like.

 This species can usually be identified by the wing shape with falcate apex and flange at the anal angle, yellow-brown color with a strong pink tint.
 Pseudeva purpurigera, a similar species that occurs near the Northwest in Montana, has a metallic bronze tint that P. palligera lacks.